Some links in this post may be affiliate links

 Anthurium luxurians is native to the tropical regions of South America in Columbia where it is found growing along the streams.

-The inflorescences Anthurium luxurians are green spathes with a pale-green spandix though it is unlikely to flower under room conditions.
+The inflorescences on Anthurium luxurians are green spathes with a pale-green spandix though it is unlikely to flower under room conditions.

 Are you looking to add the magnificent Anthurium luxurians to your collection?
 You may obtain them online from Etsy (Link to Etsy).

-Anthurium luxurians requires pruning to keep it neat and tidy as well as minimize pest and disease infestations.
+Anthurium luxurians care requires pruning to keep it neat and tidy as well as minimize pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Anthurium luxurians liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.
+Water your Anthurium luxurians liberally in spring and summer and allow the top 1-2 inches of soil to dry out between waterings.
+Keep soil consistently moist but not soggy to avoid yellowing and rotting.

-Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth.
+Rotate the pot regularly to ensure that the plant receives light on all sides for a balanced growth.

 Occasionally flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.
 Allow it to run for a few minutes and repeat the process several times.